vdbrink/vdbrink.github.io/homeassistant/homeassistant_hardware.md

 I don't mention ALL possible options here, just in my opinion, the most popular ones.

+In the hardware tables, I added the row **CPU benchmark**.
+This is a raw multi-thread CPU speed indicator that gives you an indication of how it performs compared to other hardware.
+Know that the total performance also depends on the speed of the memory and harddisk etc.!

 After reading this page, if you still have questions about the choice you need to make, don't contact me personally, but use the [social media channels or forums](#need-help).
 There are also a lot of other smart and experienced people who can help you further.